-The Corporation's former auditor was Ernst & Young LLP, which has prepared the Independent Auditor's Report to Shareholders in respect of its audited annual consolidated financial statements for the year ended December 31, 2020.
 The Corporation's current auditor is PricewaterhouseCoopers LLP.
-Both Ernst & Young LLP and PricewaterhouseCoopers LLP have confirmed that they are independent with respect to the Corporation within the meaning of the relevant rules and related interpretations prescribed by the relevant professional body.
+PricewaterhouseCoopers LLP has confirmed that they are independent with respect to the Corporation within the meaning of the relevant rules and related interpretations prescribed by the relevant professional body.

 TRANSFER AGENT AND REGISTRAR